markekraus/PSRAW/docs/Module/Update-RedditOAuthToken.md

 ```

 ### -PassThru
 By default, this function does not return any data.
-The `-PassThru` parameter will place the uodated `RedditOAuthToken` into the output stream to either be stored in another variable or placed in the pipeline and consumed by other functions.
+The `-PassThru` parameter will place the updated `RedditOAuthToken` into the output stream to either be stored in another variable or placed in the pipeline and consumed by other functions.

 ```yaml
 Type: SwitchParameter